 Worker classification can be ambiguous and confusing.
 Classify your workers as independent contractors when they’re actually employees, and you’ll get hit with penalties.
-That’s why it’s important to stay up-to-date with the latest independent contractor guidelines, like the new DOL rule—and rule freeze.
+That’s why it’s important to stay up-to-date with the latest independent contractor guidelines … like the withdrawal of the 2021 new DOL rule.

 On January 6, 2021, the Department of Labor (DOL), under the Trump Administration, released their final rule on independent contractor classification.
 The new DOL rule is known as the “Independent Contractor Status Under the Fair Labor Standards Act” rule.

 Originally, the 2021 new DOL rules were set to take effect on March 8, 2021.
 But on January 20, 2021, President Biden put a freeze on pending changes until his administration could review them—including the new DOL independent contractor rule.

 On May 5, 2021, the Department of Labor announced that it had withdrawn the Independent Contractor Status Under the Fair Labor Standards Act rule.
 In the DOL’s announcement, they stated that the: